"In My Merry Oldsmobile" (adapted for the Oldsmobile

 music by Mahlon Merrick;

-[Note that the first citation is a Movie, probably used
+[Note that the first citation below is a Motion Picture (MP),

 "Look Sharp March Opening" (c) Oct.
 1, 1952; MP 3 169.